 Ultimately, the only thing that matters, is how you feel.
 Which items you toss, keep and store is completely up to you.

 Well, how did it go?
-Hopefully, you are enjoying your new wardrobe as well as the space created from your decluttering.
+Hopefully, you are enjoying your new wardrobe as well as the space created by your decluttering.
 The key now will be to maintain your new, streamlined wardrobe.
 When you bring home a new item of clothing, see if you can part with something already in your wardrobe.
 Periodically review your closet and drawers.
 If there is anything you haven’t worn all season, perhaps you can part with it.
 Take care when laundering your clothing.
 Only wash clothing when soiled.
 Hang items to dry when possible in order to prevent wear and tear.

 Think of your closets as valuable real estate.
 Don’t let items linger without paying rent.
 If you don’t wear it or love it; evict it.